pckv/pcbot/README.md

 ## Plugins
-PCBOT has a folder based plugin system. **The documentation for creating these plugins might come along soon**, although if you wish to make one, a good example is found in `pcbot/builtin.py`.
+PCBOT has a folder based plugin system. **The documentation for creating these plugins might come along soon**, although if you wish to make a plugin, a good example is found in `pcbot/builtin.py`.

 **To remove an unwanted plugin from the bot**, simply remove it from the `plugins/` folder.
 You are also free to remove any accompanying library folder.

-Currently, the owner can reload, unload and load plugins with the `!plugin` command.
+The owner can reload, unload and load plugins with the `!plugin` command.

-When building plugins, make sure you're using syntax supported by your version of python.
-Considering the bot is built for version 3.4.2+, the best would be to follow this syntax.

 ## Licence
 The MIT License (MIT)